Get Today in Masonic History into your Inbox. Sign up today for one of our email lists!

 John Bidwell was an American politician and pioneer.

-Bidwell would pass away on April 4th, 1900.
+Bidwell passed away on April 4th, 1900.